grem11n/blog/content/post/velero.md

 ## Others

-I saw a few mentions on the Web that there are many similar solutions, but I personally managed to find only three reasonable alternatives: ETCD snapshot, [Kasten by K10](https://www.kasten.io/product/), and [Portworks](https://portworx.com/kubernetes-backup/).
+I saw a few mentions on the Web that there are many similar solutions, but I personally managed to find only three reasonable alternatives: etcd snapshot, [Kasten by K10](https://www.kasten.io/product/), and [Portworks](https://portworx.com/kubernetes-backup/).

 BTW, Portworx has written a kinda overview of Kubernetes cluster backup tools.
 However, part of those tools are not for backup at all, but for management of the persistent layer.
 Also, this is clearly a marketing write-up.
 I will leave [the link](https://portworx.com/kubernetes-backup-tools/) here, just to indicate that I saw this article and generally disagree with it.

-### Why not ETCD snapshot?
+### Why not etcd snapshot?

 This is a very good question.
 If your cluster is created with Kops, you likely have `etcd-manager` installed already.
 So, it's super simple to make a backup.
 You don't need any other tools for this as well.
 No CRDs, additional CLIs, etc.

 However, there are dragons.
 See, no one needs backups for the sake of backups.
 Their primary attribute is to be restorable.
 I know that all of us hope that the "restore day" will never come, but when it does you'd better be covered.

-And it happened to be that [restoring an ETCD backup is not the easiest process](https://rudimartinsen.com/2020/12/30/backup-restore-etcd/) there are [a few manual steps](http://www.opslib.com/2020/10/etcd-backup-and-restore-cka-exam.html) involved and you may need to restart ETCD pods in the process.
+And it happened to be that [restoring an etcd backup is not the easiest process](https://rudimartinsen.com/2020/12/30/backup-restore-etcd/) there are [a few manual steps](http://www.opslib.com/2020/10/etcd-backup-and-restore-cka-exam.html) involved and you may need to restart etcd pods in the process.
 This is Ok for the CKA exam, but in real life, you want to have as few manual steps as possible.
 Moreover, you would likely want to automate yourself from the backup and restore procedure at all!
 So, whoever happens to be a misfortunate person to deal with cluster restore has to simply trigger a CI job or something like that.

 ### Logical backups

-Taking into account what's been said about ETCD snapshots, logical backups seem like the best approach, IMHO.
+Taking into account what's been said about etcd snapshots, logical backups seem like the best approach, IMHO.
 Velero does that.
 Kasten and Portworx do that as well.
 Both Kasten and Portworx are proprietary paid solutions, while Velero is open source.
 Yes, technically there is a free tier for Kasten, but you can have a maximum of 10 nodes in your cluster, which is a joke.

 ## Installation